easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### Spack

 Spack is a package manager for supercomputers, Linux, and macOS.
-It makes installing scientific  software easy.
+It makes installing scientific  software simple.
 With Spack, you can build a package with multiple versions, configurations, platforms, and compilers,  and all of these builds can coexist on the same machine.

 *homepage*: <https://spack.io/>